fabiouu/appvox/README.md

 </p>

 # Overview
-Kotlin library to scrape GooglePlay and App Store data
+Kotlin library to scrape GooglePlay and App Store data.

+Supports proxying requests and content translation.
+Pagination and scraping details are abstracted behind an high-level interface.

 # Features
  - Reviews